Level-2/Transphporm/README.md

 Transphporm allows you to insert content into any element on a page.
 Traditional template engines force you to place markers in the markup which will then be replaced (essentially using str_replace) within the content.

 Transphporm takes a different approach and allows you to insert content into any element on the page using a CSS-like syntax.
 You don't need to provide special markers in the template, the template is plain old HTML without any special syntax.
-The elements on the page can then be targetted using CSS style syntax,
+The elements on the page can then be targeted using CSS style syntax,

  For example, this stylesheet: